 When preparing your crown, Dr. Fondriest takes several steps to ensure you receive a strong and esthetically pleasing restoration.
 Dr. Fondriest believes in artistic smile design, the idea that your dental work should reflect your personality and match your unique facial features.

 What is a tooth cap made from?

 Like all modern dental treatments, every tooth cap is crafted with the patient’s unique dental needs and preferences in mind.
-To ensure optimal results for everyone, we offer a variety of crowns made from lifelike porcelain, or a combination of porcelain-fused-to-metal (PFM).
+To ensure optimal results for everyone, we offer a variety of crowns.
+They are made from lifelike porcelains such as Emax, Zirconium, or Procera.
+They amy use a metal base as in porcelain-fused-to-metal (PFM).
 With the ability to mimic a tooth’s color, shade, and ability to reflect light, porcelain offers highly lifelike results.
 For teeth that are under intense pressure, like the molars in the back of your mouth, your dentist can create a PFM crown that’s lifelike in appearance as well as durable enough to withstand the greatest of your bite’s pressure.